snotskie/ttrpg/site/src/characters.md

 **Tactful Speech:** Whenever you would lose a Contest trying to persuade, influence, inspire, or deceive others, protect yourself for $+dc2$.

+**Sharp Recall:** Whenever you would lose a Contest trying to recall information, protect yourself for $+dc2$.

 **Quickly Acclimated:** Whenever you would fail a Check against natural effects such as weather and disease, protect yourself for $+dc2$.

 **Licensed Driver:** Whenever you would fail a Check or lose a Contest while transporting others, protect yourself for $+dc2$.

 **Optimal Solution:** Up to twice per session, when you or a nearby ally attempt a roll for a non-violent Check or Contest, you may roll $4d6$; these dice do not bump.
 Group those dice into two piles of two dice such that a simple operation (addition or multiplication) could be performed to each pile so that the two operations' results would be equal.
 For example, if you rolled $1$, $1$, $1$, and $2$, you could group the piles such that $1×2=1+1$.
 If you are able to arrange the $4d6$ in such a way, you or your ally increases the result of their attempted roll by $+5$.

+**Shower Thoughts:** Up to once per session, when you are resting or performing leisure activity in a safe place, you may perform a roll using Head or Home.
+Then up to once before the end of the session, you may use the value of that roll instead of rolling for a Check or non-Violent Contest using any Stat.

 **Synchronized Spark:** You may perform a Spark Stat Check using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced, both characters have this ability, and the Blessing Die cost is paid between the two characters.